 The investigation of any alternatives should look beyond the technical characteristics and

-Figure 2: Outcome of holistic assessment of SF6 alternative mediums
+Figure 2: Outcome of a holistic assessment of SF6 alternative mediums

-Whilst the environmental impact of SF6 has been known and quantified for decades, there has been significant difficulty in finding an alternative medium which not only matches the technical performance of SF6, but also can provide the same compact solution to serve current applications.
+Whilst the environmental impact of SF6 has been known and quantified for decades, there has been significant difficulty in finding an alternative medium that not only matches the technical performance of SF6 but also can provide the same compact solution to serve current applications.